 What is an Ethnic Rhinoplasty?

 As you may already know, "rhinoplasty" is the medical term for a nose job.
 An ethnic nose job, or ethnic rhinoplasty, seeks to create a natural look and appearance for non-Caucasian noses.
 Extra care and attention to detail during the ethnic nose surgery makes it possible to create a more aesthetic nose while retaining your ethnic identity.
 Skin types and appearances vary depending upon an individual’s ethnic makeup.
 Many people of diverse ethnicities choose to get a nose job each year, but may fail to retain the important ethnic identity of their culture.
-Dr. Nassif leads the world’s plastic surgeons in this type of rhinoplasty and revisions.
+Dr. Nassif leads the world’s plastic surgeons with his Beverly Hills ethnic rhinoplasty and his revision nose procedures.
 He uses proven approaches in surgery to give the patient a new nose without visible, or prominent, scarring.

 The first step begins with the consultation.
 However, making a few preparations before the consultation will help you and Dr. Nassif communicate.
 Make a list of how you want your nose to look prior to the consultation.
 In addition to this list, you will need to bring a complete and thorough list of any supplements, vitamins, skin care regimens, and medications that you currently use.

 Your recovery begins the moment you leave the surgery room.
 You will be placed in a special recovery unit.
-When you awaken, you may experience pain, nausea, and nasal congestion.
+When you awaken following your ethnic rhinoplasty, you may experience pain, nausea, and nasal congestion.
 These are all normal feelings and you should not be alarmed.
 Your nose will also be covered in bandaging and a pliable cast-like dressing.

-In order to tend to the side effects from the procedure, Dr. Nassif may prescribe antibiotic medications, anti-nausea medication, and possibly, supplements depending upon your body’s unique needs.
+In order to tend to the side effects from your ethnic nose job, Dr. Nassif may prescribe antibiotic medications, anti-nausea medication, and possibly, supplements depending upon your body’s unique needs.
 You will need to adhere to a schedule and take these medications exactly as directed.

 You will be given dietary guidelines following your procedure.
 Avoid foods high in fat and spices for the first day after your procedure.
 If you don’t experience any severe nausea when you eat, alter your diet slowly.
 If you have any other medical conditions that require a specific diet, please adhere to your prescribed diet.
 Avoid any foods known to exacerbate allergies.

-You will need to rest during your recovery period, but you must walk around for at least five minutes every other hour.
+You will need to rest during your recovery period following your ethnic rhinoplasty in Beverly Hills, but you must walk around for at least five minutes every other hour.
 This discourages blood clot formation.
 Don’t bend over or perform any vigorous physical activity until this has been cleared by our surgeon.

 In your follow-up appointment, Dr. Nassif will place a taped dressing to continue to support the nose.
 Please avoid getting the dressing wet to avoid introducing harmful bacteria to the incision site.
 Sleep with your head above your heart for two weeks following surgery.
 If you choose, you may use cold compresses to control pain.
 Do not apply ice directly to the face, especially the nose.